FDBoever/ProkCompR/README.md

 R based statistical analysis and visualiation of comparative genomics data to work downstream of ProkComp Analyses include multivariate ordiation, distance matrix network analysis, gene-enrichment and more...

-This project is currently in early development stage
+Although scripts contain custom functions, the development of it as an R package is still in it's early stages